 Appraised Value: $10,000 (2007)

 IMAGE: 1 of 2

 GUEST: My husband's aunt left us different items of her furniture and jewelry and porcelain and china.
-This was actually, we found it in a little shadowbox table that was given to us along with some miniature boxes and what have you.
-Just laid in there.
+This was actually, we found it in a little shadowbox table that was given to us.

 APPRAISER: Let me tell you a little bit about this piece.
 You know that it's a lorgnette.
 This particular lorgnette is probably one of the prettiest that I've seen.
 It's French, and the reason that we know it's French is that there are hallmarks right here on the hinge and on the back.
 In this particular instance, there's a crab-- and this was a very, very popular jewel through the turn of the century and even later.
 The metal is platinum, and of course, diamonds and rubies.
 Now, the craftsmanship on this is superb.
 This was made by a master house.
 But it was typical in the time not to have the names.
 Cartier would have names on their pieces.
 Tiffany would, but many, many very fine houses didn't put their names on.
-That didn't happen until about the 1920s.
 So we have no idea who made this amazing piece.
 Now, the lorgnette is so beautifully made, each row is rose-cut diamonds lined up next to a row of milligrains, which is very tight, tiny little platinum balls.
 And it's accented by calibre-cut rubies.
-It's decorated on the front and then the back, but I want to show how the mechanism works.
+But I want to show how the mechanism works.
 Whee!
 There we go-- it opens up.
-Here's the front, here's the back, and, indeed, this is how it would have been used.
-And it is really a magnificently made piece.
+Here's the front, here's the back, and indeed this is how it would have been used.
 The detail of the workmanship is as good on the back as it is on the front, which is the sign of a really fine jewel.
 Do you have an idea of what this might be worth?

 GUEST: I have absolutely no idea.